Explore Majors & Careers

 Reflect on your Personal Profile

 Knowing more about your values, personality, interests and skills will help you narrow down which majors are most interesting for you to pursue.
-Take one of our self assessments to start this process.
+Schedule an advising appointment for the MyPlan self-assessment.

 Explore & Research

 Gather information about Seattle U's 80+ majors by understanding more about course requirements and which classes are of most interest to you.
-See how majors connect to potential career paths on the MyPlan page.
 Additionally, talk with your academic advisor or the Premajor Studies Program in the Bellarmine Advising Center to discuss more options.